John de Burgh, 13th Earl of Clanricarde: Political career

+Lord Clanricarde, as he was from December 1797, was elected as one of the 28 original Irish representative peers in 1800, and became a Privy Councillor in 1801.
+He was made Governor and Custos Rotulorum (1798–1808) of County Galway.

+Cricket

 De Burgh was also a keen cricketer.
 He played for Surrey in 1773 but was possibly a guest player as his name only occurs a handful of times in match reports.
 His contribution to the sport was as a Hambledon Club member.
 He joined prior to June 1772 when the club's minutes began; and was President of the club in 1784.